SwiftERM Hyper-personalisation for ecommerce email marketing

 Marketing automation software is designed to help marketers capture leads, develop relationships, and move prospects through the sales funnel at scale.
 This includes several categories of functionality: email, social media, web marketing, multi-channel marketing, and analytics.
 Marketing automation is an out-of-the-box method for harnessing customer data from multiple sources and developing marketing strategies and tactics that work across different mediums.

 While marketing automation does automate some processes, this software doesn’t turn your brand into a robot.
 Marketing automation lets you scale your efforts to build relationships with multiple prospects across several different channels and provide them with a consistent experience despite their differing interests or needs.
-And when you properly segment your audience, this technology actually allows you to build more meaningful relationships with your prospects by providing them with content that’s relevant to their interests.
+When you properly segment your audience, this technology allows you to build more meaningful relationships with your prospects by providing them with content that’s relevant to their interests.

 Common marketing automation features